Service we will provide you

 Calls to 0345 numbers are charged at local rates from a BT landline.
 Calls from other networks may vary.
 Please check with your network operator.
 Calls may be recorded for our mutual protection.
 For the purpose of your insurance contract, all calls will be recorded to protect both parties and to improve the service we offer.

-We will advise and make a recommendation for you after we have assessed your demands and needs.
+Depending on how you purchase your insurance through us, we may advise and make recommendations for you after we have assessed your demands and needs.
 Our advice will be confirmed in a demands & needs and suitability statement, giving reasons for our recommendation.
+Should further advice be required or to discuss our recommendations, please call the office.

 We are an independent insurance intermediary, who acts on our customers’ behalf in arranging insurance, we will advise you separately prior to the commencement of each contract if this alters.
 Our services include: advising you on your insurance needs; arranging your insurance cover with insurers to meet your requirements and helping you with any ongoing changes you have to make, online or by telephone.